 Explore this spelling list: Year 4, Term 2, Week 5: -ous endings.
 This word list provides interactive resources to boost your spelling skills.
 Click on Learn, Games, Test, Print, or Write to explore all the available spelling tools.

-This week continues with more -ous words.
+This week we'll continue learning more -ous words.
 Many of them describe how someone feels or what something is like.

 |